Wesley Saunders

-Wesley Saunders (born June 16, 1993) is an American professional basketball player for Oliveirense of the Liga Portuguesa de Basquetebol (LPB).
-He played college basketball for the Harvard Crimson.
+Wesley Saunders (born June 16, 1993) is an American professional basketball player for Mineros de Zacatecas of the Liga Nacional de Baloncesto Profesional de México (LNBP).He played college basketball for the Harvard Crimson.

 Early life

 Wesley Saunders was born on June 16, 1993, in Los Angeles, California.
 Saunders lettered in basketball and volleyball at Windward High serving as basketball captain during his senior year.
 On that season he averaged 20.2 points and 10 rebounds per game and helped his team to win Division IV's state basketball, after winning the State Championship for Division V as a sophomore.

 College career

 In his four-year career at Harvard, Saunders averaged 12.6 points, 4.1 rebounds, 3.2 assists and 1.5 steals over 29.8 minutes in 120 games, and averaged career-highs of 16.6 points, 6.1 rebounds and 4.3 assists as a senior, earning the Ivy League Player of the Year in 2014 alongside his third All-Ivy League first-team selection.